Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 Amazon Echo (2020): $60

-Amazon has deeply discounted the fourth-generation Amazon Echo (2020) during Amazon Prime Day.
-It's available in three colors.
+Prime members can get a deep discount on the fourth-generation Amazon Echo (2020) during Amazon Prime Day.
+Not a Prime member?
+You'll pay full price.
+Choose from three colors.

 Amazon Echo (4th Gen), $60 (regularly $100)